 - Dell: $2,833,333

 You could be sitting on $3.3 million!
-But mutual funds have a price, and it maybe a lot higher than you think.
+But mutual funds have a price, and that price may be higher than you imagine.

 Your $10,000 isn't worth $3.3 million!